clarapardo/freediving_client/README.md

 * Implement contact form logic (nodemailer)
 * About me - Underwater Photography of the Year 2022
 * Add new sponsors
+* Counter with meters, hold time, numb of inmersions, etc

 EXTRA SECTIONS
 * Gallery - eshop